OfficeDev/Office-Add-in-samples/Excel-custom-functions/AzureFunction/README.md

     - **Function app**: Your project is deployed to and runs in this new function app.

     A notification is displayed after your function app is created and the deployment package is applied.
 Select **View Output** in this notification to view the creation and deployment results, including the Azure resources that you created.
 6. Select the Azure icon on the Activity bar.
-You should see an Azure Functioons area in the Side Bar.
+You should see an Azure Functions area in the Side Bar.
     ![Screenshot of the Azure icon on the Activity bar.](images/azure-icon.png)
 7. In the **Azure: Functions** area, expand the new function app under your subscription.
 Expand **Functions**, right-click **AddTwo**, and then choose **Copy function URL**.